The Loud and the Quiet

 The avenue to doing it in such a way that reaches young people, now, would be through YouTube.
 The first question this provocateur would have to answer is why do it?
 Is there some financial reward for changing the language in this manner?
 The second question would be why do it?
 Curse words are beloved in their own way, and they’re familiar.
 If we are going to revamp, revolutionize, or just tweak the lewd lexicon, we better prepare for the backlash.

-“I’m not giving up on my swear words that easily,” a YouTube commenter, named Smurfette’s Rainbow, adds in the replies section.
+“I’m not giving up on my swear words that easily,” a YouTube commenter, named Smurfette’s Rainbow, adds in the reply section.
 “They’ve served me well in moments of frustration and angst, and they have managed to make some of my otherwise lame jokes pretty (expletive deleted) funny.”

-If the influencer wants to provide proper alternatives, he’ll need to understand the science of swear words.
+If the influencer wanted to provide proper alternatives, he would need to understand the science of swear words.
 Among the many things they find will be the psychologically pleasing, offensive qualities of certain hard consonants.
 The hard (‘F’) is the most obvious consonant to use, but they would also have to incorporate hard (‘T’s) and (‘K’s) in their new words.
 They would also have to abide by our need for syllables.
 A simple expression of anger requires one hard consonant syllable, but an elevated level of anger requires three, sometimes four syllables to properly express ourselves, and these revolutionaries would have to be mindful of that.

 “The best swear words I’ve found have hard consonants,” the influencer might say, soon after he lays out his mission in the intro.
 “Spraken ze Deutch (German for do you speak German?), for example, is one of my favorites.
 After listening to German friends of mine speak, I realized that many German phrases make great cuss words, because almost all German phrases have hard consonants.
 Try it out the next time you drive a hammer into your thumb.
 Spraken ze Deutch.
 There are probably too many syllables for required punctuation, but I think you’ll find using it in some contexts quite therapeutic.”